 Simple English definitions for legal terms

-Read a random definition: preferred
+Read a random definition: undue-burden test

 An expert witness is someone who knows a lot about a specific topic and can help a judge or jury understand it better.
 They can give their opinion on things that regular people might not know much about.
 There are two types of witnesses in court: regular people who saw or heard something happen (called lay witnesses) and experts.
 Experts have to be really good at what they do and have proof to back up their opinions.
 They can help in different kinds of court cases, like when someone needs to figure out what happened with a computer or how a bullet went through the air.
 Before they go to court, experts have to write down what they think and share it with everyone else.
 This helps everyone understand what they will say in court.